dotnet/docs/docs/visual-basic/reference/command-line-compiler/bugreport.md

  Because a copy of all source-code files is included in `file`, you may want to reproduce the (suspected) code defect in the shortest possible program.

 > [!IMPORTANT]
->  The `/bugreport` option produces a file that contains potentially sensitive information.
+>  The `-bugreport` option produces a file that contains potentially sensitive information.
 This includes current time, compiler version, [!INCLUDE[dnprdnshort](~/includes/dnprdnshort-md.md)] version, OS version, user name, the command-line arguments with which the compiler was run, all source code, and the binary form of any referenced assembly.
 This option can be accessed by specifying command-line options in the Web.config file for a server-side compilation of an [!INCLUDE[vstecasp](~/includes/vstecasp-md.md)] application.
 To prevent this, modify the Machine.config file to disallow users from compiling on the server.

- If this option is used with `/errorreport:prompt`, `/errorreport:queue`, or `/errorreport:send`, and your application encounters an internal compiler error, the information in `file` is sent to Microsoft Corporation.
+ If this option is used with `-errorreport:prompt`, `-errorreport:queue`, or `-errorreport:send`, and your application encounters an internal compiler error, the information in `file` is sent to Microsoft Corporation.
 That information will help Microsoft engineers identify the cause of the error and may help improve the next release of [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)].
 By default, no information is sent to Microsoft.
-However, when you compile an application by using `/errorreport:queue`, which is enabled by default, the application collects its error reports.
+However, when you compile an application by using `-errorreport:queue`, which is enabled by default, the application collects its error reports.
 Then, when the computer's administrator logs in, the error reporting system displays a pop-up window that enables the administrator to forward to Microsoft any error reports that occurred since the logon.

 > [!NOTE]
 >  The `/bugreport` option is not available from within the Visual Studio development environment; it is available only when you compile from the command line.